All Episodes

 So that's a pipe dream.

-It's ridiculous to examine if it would be any different were the media an enemy, or at least opposed to him.
+It's ridiculous to examine if it would be any different were the media an enemy or at least opposed to him.

 So here he is at the presser today.

-And what he's doing in this soundbite, if you listen very carefully, well, he doesn't say it, but what he's doing, folks, in his mind, and remember now, in the minds of the people that voted for him, the sequester is going to cause pain.
+And what he's doing in this soundbite, if you listen very carefully, well, he doesn't say it, but what he's doing, folks, in his mind, and remember now, in the minds of the people who voted for him, the sequester is going to cause pain.

 Layoffs, salary reductions, shutdowns of meat inspectors, the weather forecast bureau, all of that.